cosmosgame/save-the-world/content/_index.md

 for this world to know.

 --TODO-- Clean this paragraph up.
 Know that you are not alone.
-People the world over have been working on the problem, and we are on the cusp of a number of exciting breakthroughs.
-There have been important, major advances in theory which help better explain the deeper reasons how and why we got here, and suggest an exciting path to healing the world.
+People the world over have been working on the problem, and there have been a number of exciting breakthroughs.
+We now have a theory that brings in all of us not just our rational minds.
+It better explains how and why we got here, and suggests an exciting path to healing the world.
 There have been huge advances in therapy.
-We are now seeing proven, effective treatments for people even suffering with horrible trauma.
+We are now seeing proven, effective treatments for even people suffering with horrible trauma.
 We've never had that before.
 One of those treatments is the use of Psychedelics.
 This Medicine work also opens up to ordinary people access to spiritual states that most have never reached.
 We are starting to see form a spiritual practice that brings together the best of Eastern and Western thought.
 There have been some painful failures along the way, but we are starting to see something that can actually work in a practical way.
-Working enough so that we can maybe start to dream a little of what an amazing world we can fashion if only we can get enough of us out of their debilitating pain long enough that we can together focus on the bigger picture.
+Working enough so that we can maybe start to dream a little of what an amazing world we can fashion if only we can get enough of us out pain long enough that we can together focus on healing this world.

 I can't guarantee that we will get there.
 The possibility of failure is always there, but I would not be creating this website if I did not truly, truly believe it is possible.
 The very first step is to hope.
 Are you willing